MrLeebo/redux-supermodel/README.md

 - `url : string or function` This gets appended to the end of the Client `baseUrl` to build the URL that links to the endpoint
 - `urlRoot : string or function` Like `url`, however if the request data contains an "id" it will be appended to the URL as well
 - `idAttribute : string` Defaults to "id" but you can change it if your resource has another identifier
-- `defaultPayload : anything` Sets the payload for before the resource has received anything from the server.
+- `defaultPayload : any` Sets the payload for before the resource has received anything from the server.
 Otherwise the payload will be `undefined`
+- `transform : function(state, isFulfilled, meta) => nextState` When your resource is about to receive data, you may include a transform function to describe how you want to store that data.
+The default behavior is an identity function, whatever data gets received is what gets stored in the state.

 #### Building URLs